visualia/visualia/docs/rfc.md

 # Request For Comments

-### RFC1: Direct access to global dataiables
+### RFC1: Direct access to global variables

-Instead of getting and setting the global dataiables with `get()` and `set()`, expose the global dataiable state for both scripts and templates.
+Instead of getting and setting the global variables with `get()` and `set()`, expose the global dataiable state for both scripts and templates.

 Possible syntaxes: